 Endowment distributions are based on the terms of the agreement as discussed in note 10.
 Earnings in excess of distributions, if any, are reinvested in the endowment fund.
 The agreement can be amended by a vote of three-fourths of all directors of TGP then in office and by a vote of three-fourths of all members of the Board of Trustees of the Foundation then in office.
 Distributions of earnings from the endowment fund are unrestricted to TGP and can be used for any needs, including general operating support.
-There were distributions of earnings from the endowment fund of \$0 and \$18,437 during the years ended September 30, 2021 and 2020, respectively.
+There were no distributions of earnings from the endowment fund during the years ended September 30, 2022 and 2021.